FREQUENTLY ASKED QUESTIONS

 The main restriction you have with Invisalign is how you clean your aligners.
 Do not use bleach, abrasive ingredients or physical force on your aligners.
 Invisalign is delicate, and it’s easily damaged, discolored or deformed by many ingredients.

 Once you book your free orthodontic exam with us, we can begin your Invisalign journey!
-During your first visit, Dr. King will take a thorough exam of your current orthodontic condition and bite, using x-ray images.
-He will thoroughly explain your condition to you and answer any questions you may have.
+During your first visit, Dr. King & Dr. Welch will take a thorough exam of your current orthodontic condition and bite, using x-ray images.
+They will thoroughly explain your condition to you and answer any questions you may have.

-Dr. King will then discuss your preferences and your goals with orthodontic treatment, and present a treatment plan personalized to suit your needs and meet your goals.
-He will show you how your smile and bite will improve with Invisalign treatment, discuss your treatment period with you and answer all of your questions.
+Dr. King & Dr. Welch will then discuss your preferences and your goals with orthodontic treatment, and present a treatment plan personalized to suit your needs and meet your goals.
+They will show you how your smile and bite will improve with Invisalign treatment, discuss your treatment period with you and answer all of your questions.

 Once we discuss your preferred payment method and our accepted insurance plans, it’s time to customize your new Invisalign aligners.
 By use of our digital scanning system, we will custom-craft a set of clear aligners that fit the exact curvature of your teeth while applying enough pressure to gently shift the teeth into an ideal alignment.
 Each week you will replace your current set with a new set of aligners.